This post also contains affiliate links and we will be compensated if you make a purchase after clicking on our links.

 Thanks to its suitable location, Oracle Park is accessible via various transportation services.
 Since it’s placed in one of the most vibrant San Francisco neighborhoods, it pays to plan , so check out all your options before starting your trip.

 As the only light rail line that’s currently serving Oracle Park, the T-Third is a good choice before 8 PM.
 After that, take the N-Judah or T-Third bus to or from the park.
 Caltrain runs every half an hour on weekdays and every hour on weekends, while taking BART is a great option but only until 9:30 PM.
 If you want to use it after games, you would have to leave the park early.
 Direct ballpark ferry service isn’t available at the moment, but be sure to check out SF Bay Ferry for updates.
 Apart from public transit, Uber and taxis are the most convenient transfer options—see the map below for passenger loading zones!

 Use Parking Access whenever you need safe and cheap parking!
-We cover many ballparks and arenas, as well as countless airports around the world.
-If you plan on starting a trip at SFO soon, don’t hesitate to go through our San Francisco Airport Parking Guide and pre-book a spot!
+Apart from Oracle Park parking, we cover many other ballparks and arenas—check out our Chase Center Parking guide.
+If you plan on starting a trip at SFO, don’t hesitate to go through San Francisco Airport Parking options and pre-book a spot!
 You may also want to check out Park Sleep & Fly Offers carefully tailored for SFO passengers.